 The 31 technicians, including two women, hardly have time for that, because without a camera they are already eyes short to see how two variants of the Passat and the new top model Arteon from Volkswagen are screwed together.

-Remarkably, it is busy with people lining the assembly line.
-Once the bodywork comes on the line, mechanics know exactly what to do for each model.
-In teams of 10 people, they perform their actions in about 62 seconds on what is ultimately a brand new car.
-Models crammed with options alternate with the somewhat bare models. ,,Otherwise we won't reach our tact time'', the tour guide explains. ,,We know exactly how much time we need per model to dress the car.
-To keep the line well balanced, richly equipped models are alternated with simpler versions.
+Remarkably crowded with people along the assembly line.
+Once the bodywork hits the line, mechanics know exactly what to do for each model.
+In teams of 10, they do their actions in about 62 seconds on what ends up being a brand new car.
+Models crammed with options alternate with the more barren models. ’’Otherwise we won't make our tact time,’’ the tour guide explains. ''We know exactly how much time we need per model to dress up the car.
+To keep the line well balanced, richly equipped models alternate with simpler versions.''

 Convenience store